Crypto rocket. Pixabay image.

 (click image to expand)

-Before 2022, Coinbase’s MTU growth rates were mostly in triple digits but the result has completely reversed in recent years.
+Before 2022, Coinbase’s MTU growth rates had been mostly in triple digits.
+The result has completely reversed in recent years.

 Keep in mind that the MTU has a profound impact on Coinbase’s revenue as the metric is closely correlated to the company’s revenue-generating capability.